 For these pistachio blondies, I made the raspberry puree by whizzing frozen berries with a little sugar and then sieving out the seeds.
 Instead of just swirling it, I dropped teaspoons of the puree into the batter and cut downwards with a knife to turn them into pretty hearts.
 This dessert is really easy to make so I hope you’ll give it a try!

-I teamed up with Iceland Foods to bring you this recipe.
-Their frozen raspberries make it easy to whiz up the raspberry puree at any time of year.
+Frozen raspberries make it easy to whiz up the raspberry sauce at any time of year.
 I love how frozen fruits mean you can have berries year-round that retain all their goodness and flavour.
+I always keep a stash in the freezer.

-I’ve then topped these pistachio blondies with a big scoop of vanilla ice cream from Iceland Foods, plus an extra drizzle of raspberry puree.
+I’ve then topped these tasty pistachio blondies with a big scoop of vanilla ice cream, plus an extra drizzle of raspberry puree.

 It’s a decadent and delicious treat – perfect for Valentine’s Day!